Samuel-Bie/karix-sms/README.md

 # Karix Sms and Whatsapp notifications channel for Laravel 6

-This package makes it easy to send sms via [Karix.io](karix.io) with Laravel 6.
+This package makes it easy to send sms via [Karix.io](https://karix.io) with Laravel 6 or up.

 ## Installation